deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 ---
-title: "Can Delta Chat run in a Browser?"
+title: "Delta Chat Desktop running on Firefox 🎉"
 author: treefit
 image: ../assets/blog/2025-05-20-browser-edition/browser-thumbnail.png
 # com_id:
 ---

-Over the years, many people have asked this question.
-Until recently the answer was "no", now it is "kinda".
-In the following blog post, we will explore this idea.

-> With running in the browser we mean a delta chat web, like WhatsApp web or telegram web.
->
-> Another way to understand web chat is through support or sales chats on websites.
-> This post is not about those, but if you are looking for those you may be interested in the support chat system [chatwoot](https://github.com/chatwoot), for which we made a [deltachat plugin](https://github.com/deltachat-bot/deltawoot/).
-Our plugin allows your clients to contact you securely over delta chat.

-As part of the project to port delta chat desktop from electron to Tauri[^3], we made a version of the delta chat desktop user interface that runs in a browser.
+As part of the project to port Delta Chat Desktop from Electron to Tauri[^3],  we'll showcase a setup where our Desktop app runs in Firefox and does not depend on Electron or Chromium anymore.
+This video and post walks through what works already, and what doesn't and is generally aimed at developers and expert users.

 <figure>
     <img src="../assets/blog/2025-05-20-browser-edition/browser-screenshot-firefox.png" alt="Delta Chat Desktop UI running in the Firefox Browser" style="max-width: 100%" />